Creating a new Module

 plotFun(data)

-What we will do is create two modules, a Table
+What we will do is create two modules, a Table and

-module, in a parent module,
+plotStatic module, in a parent module,

-Let’s create our base module first: ExampleModule
+Let’s create our base module first: ExampleModule.

 ExampleModule <- R6::R6Class(